American Civil War

 But Bragg evidently thought that he had lost the battle.
 He complained that Polk's men had no more in them and were done for the day.
 And he wanted to know still why Longstreet wasn't swinging south, per the original playbook.
 Longstreet was aghast.
 The Union army was now fleeing north, toward Chattanooga, he tried to explain to Bragg.
 But the commanding general wouldn't believe it.
 He must have thought Bragg had lost his mind.
 He had clearly lost his nerve.
 This was not what Lee's "Right Hand" was used to.

-So Longstreet left Bragg fretting and pacing back in the rear and returned to Snodgrass.
+So Longstreet left Bragg fretting back in the rear and returned to Snodgrass.
 There he found that Johnson's latest attack had failed and everybody was giving up.
 The hill couldn't be taken.
 It was too strongly held.
 In a moment of supreme aaaaaargh, Longstreet wouldn't believe it for a second.

 16:30, 5th AssaultAs he rode back to Dyer Field from Bragg's headquarters, Longstreet stopped by Gen. Preston, whose division he had been holding in reserve, and told him to follow him with his uncommitted brigades.
 Those of Gracie, Kelly, and Trigg, with over 4,000 men, had fought little if any over the past three days and were relatively fresh.
 Aside from the fact that one of the larger regiments in thus division, the 63rd Tennessee, was composed of men forcibly conscripted from pro-Union eastern Tennessee (there were as many Tennessee and Kentucky regiments in the Union Army) and had experienced one of the highest rates of desertion, Preston's regiments had fought well in the war so far.